-The Division of International Technical Cooperation arranges meetings at the U.S. Bureau of Labor Statistics (BLS) for many international visitors each year.
-Visits are arranged for individuals, as well as for groups of all sizes.
+The Division of International Technical Cooperation arranges in-person and virtual meetings for international visitors with Bureau of Labor Statistics (BLS) subject matter experts.
 Visitors include economists, statisticians, researchers, analysts, managers, academics, trade union representatives, business leaders, and journalists.
-Visits are typically scheduled for one to two hours and are organized to meet the needs and interests of the visitors.
-If you are interested in a longer visit, please see the information on Customized Seminars.
+Meetings are arranged for individuals, as well as for groups of all sizes, and are organized to meet the needs and interests of the visitors.
+Meetings are typically scheduled for one to two hours.
+If you are interested in a longer meeting, please see the information on Seminars and Consultations.

 Meetings are conducted in English.
 Non-English speaking visitors must bring their own interpreter.

-Requests for visits to BLS should be made as far in advance as possible.
-Please contact us to request a visit.
+Requests to meet with BLS staff should be made as far in advance as possible.
+Please contact us to request a meeting.
 Requests should include the following information: